grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Any of them going deep?"

 "Doesn't sound like it.
-I think we're the only ones who took that fucked-up route."
+I think we're the only ones who took that particular route."

 Hemi had Owen bring the bow around, and they sank obliquely, traveling close to and across the sloping wall of the seamount.